phpf/Event/README.md

 }
 ```

-Then, you could use the class like so:
+You could then use the class like so:
 ```php
 $events->on('myFilterEvent', function ($event) {
 	$event->setValue('Custom events');